iainhouston/bradford-abbas.uk/README.md

 So you run `updateLiveCode` when any of these have been updated and tested on the local development site.

-More important detail can be found in my blog post ["DrupalVM in use"](https://iainhouston.com/drupalbapc/)
+Exhaustive detail can be found in my web log document ["DrupalVM in use"](https://iainhouston.com/drupalbapc/)

 TO DO items